dgrant/wordpress/wp-content/plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 5.3.3 =
+* Security fix.
+Thanks Matt B!
+* Changed what we consider to be private addresses to a smaller range of addresses.
+See current range at: http://docs.wordfence.com/en/How_Wordfence_handles_Private_Addresses
+* Fixed a warning about an undefined value which appeared after we added referer blocking in 5.3.2.

+= 5.3.2 =
+* Feature: Advanced blocking now includes referer blocking. i.e. you can block visitors arriving from certain websites or pretending to.
+See updated http://docs.wordfence.com/en/Advanced_Blocking
+* Feature: Developers, you can now ask Wordfence to whitelist your server IP by calling wordfence::whitelistIP().
+See http://docs.wordfence.com/en/WhitelistIP

+= 5.3.1 =
+* IP to Country database updated to November 4th 2014 version.
+* Options export and import now also exports Country Blocking and Scan Schedule configuration.
+* Scans fully documented at docs.wordfence.com.
+Link on 'Scan' page under heading.
+* Live Traffic fully documented at docs.wordfence.com.
+Link on Live Traffic page.
+* Falcon Engine/Wordfence Caching fully documented.
+Link on Performance Setup page.
+* Blocked IPs, locking and throttling fully documented.
+Link on Blocked IPs page.
+* Cellphone Sign-in fully documented.
+Link under title on Cellphone sign-in page.
+* Country blocking fully documented.
+Link on Country blocking page.
+* Scan Scheduling fully documented.
+Link on Scan Scheduling page under title.
+* Whois and Advanced Blocking documented including how Live Traffic, Whois and Advanced blocking work together.
+* Removed unnecessary text from several menu items and moved into official docs where needed.

+= 5.2.9 =
+* Added ability to export Wordfence settings and reimport on one or many sites using secure token.
+* Added API function to programatically import Wordfence settings from another WordPress site.
+* Upgraded to Wordfence API version 2.14.

+= 5.2.8 =
+* Detailed documentation for all options on the Wordfence options page.
+Launching docs.wordfence.com wiki.
+* Fixed server-side issue where diff'ing certain files would give a blank page or an API error.
+* Removed now unused whois library because we're now using Wordfence API server to get around whois port blocking.

+= 5.2.7 =
+* Fixed issue that would cause infected files with identical content to only have the first file found show up in scans and the rest would not appear.
+* Whois queries now go via our own server as a workaround for hosting providers who block your web server's access to port 43 preventing you from making a direct whois query.
+* Fixed issue that caused litespeed users to receive multiple warnings about the noabort issue.
+* Added detection for 5 new malware variants.
+Thanks to Dave M. and others for the samples.
+Keep them coming folks!
+* Updated Wordfence server API to version 2.12.
+* Added facility at bottom of Wordfence options page to send a test email from your WordPress sytem to check if email sending is working.
+* Suppress LOCK_EX flock() warnings in falcon engine that were being generated by sites that use NFS and don't support flock() or reliable file locking.
+* Updated to the October 2014 version of the Geo IP country DB. (newest edition)

+= 5.2.6 =
+* Fixed bug that caused country blocking and redirecting to an external URL to not work if the external URL's relative path matched the current page's relative path.
+* Made it clear that country blocking URL's require absolute URL's.

+= 5.2.5 =
+* Security release.
+Update immediately.
+Thanks to Julio Potier.
+* Code hardening including improved sanitization and an additional nonce for unlock email form.
+Special thanks to Ryan Satterfield for the hard work.
+* Stability of auto-update improved for LiteSpeed customers.
+We auto-detect if you don't have E=noabort:1 in your .htaccess and give you instructions.
+* Auto-update also disabled now for LiteSpeed customers who don't have E=noabort:1 and you will get an email alert with an explanation.
+* Fixed a bug that may cause you to have advanced blocking patterns disabled with falcon engine enabled that should not be disabled.
+* Removed a benign warning in wfCache.php.
+* Added clarity to the banned URL option on the options page.
+All URL's must be relative.
+* Added a primary key to the wp_wfStatus table which is required for certain incremental backup plugins and utilities.
+* Fixed advanced country blocking which was not correctly displaying advanced options.
+* Migrated to using wp_kses() for sanitization.
+* Prevent IP spoofing in default Wordfence IP configuration.
+* Change explanations of how Wordfence gets IP's to make it clear which to use to prevent spoofing.
+* Make it clear that the option to have IP's immediately blocked when they access a URL requires relative URL's starting with a forward slash.
+* Whitelist Sucuri's scanning IP addresses which were getting blocked because they triggered Wordfence blocking during a scan.
+* Improved Wordfence's code that acquires the visitor IP to block certain spoofing attacks, be more platform agnostic and deal with visits from private IP's more elegantly.

+= 5.2.4 =
+* Security release.
+Upgrade immediately.
+* This release fixes an XSS vunlerability on Wordfence "view all traffic from IP" page.
+* Also fixes a hard to exploit XSS which exists if you have your site as the default site on your web server, falcon enabled and debugging comments enabled.
+* Improves Revolution Slider proteciton.
+* Fixed bypass for fake googlebot blocking.

+= 5.2.3 =
+* Updated Geo IP country database to newest version (September 2014 edition)
+* Security fix.
+Improved referrer sanitization in live traffic.
+* Changed scan success messaging for clarity.
+* Fixed minor bug in IP validation which manifested when users use IPv6 to IPv4 translation which produces 255.x.x.x addrs.

+= 5.2.2 =
+* Protection from the Slider Revolution Plugin arbitrary file download vulnerability announced today.
+Attempts to download any .php file including wp-config.php are denied.
+* Changed the Wordfence Memory config option's label to make it clearer what the option does.
+* Moved screenshots out of plugin distro directory to reduce plugin payload size.

 = 5.2.1 =
 * Fix: Users with large lists of blocked IP's (over 2,100) would receive a browser error "Uncaught RangeError: Maximum call stack size exceeded".
 Fixed.